-To handle more traffic (up to 5 times the estimation), use the free Siteground SuperCacher plugin, serve pages via free Cloudflare and stop attacks on dynamic pages such as wp-admin.
+To handle more traffic (up to 5 times the estimation), use the free Siteground SuperCacher plugin, serve pages via free Cloudflare, and stop attacks on dynamic pages such as wp-admin.

 The best option is to deliver static cached pages using CloudFlare or Ezoic.
-No resources used for those visits as CloudFlare or Ezoic deliver stored pages without contacting your server.
+No resources are used for those visits as CloudFlare or Ezoic deliver stored pages without contacting your server.

 It took me 8 years to do proper research on that and finally sign up for a Siteground account.

-Siteground can handle surge in traffic.
+Siteground can handle surges in traffic.

 If you go above the limits in resources, you’ll get an email with steps to take to fix the issues.
-Maybe to upgrade or optimize your website.
+Maybe upgrade or optimize your website.

-Then after two notices, if you don’t fix the problem, your site will be locked until next billing cycle.
+Then after two notices, if you don’t fix the problem, your site will be locked until the next billing cycle.

 So, no surprise there.

-- they offer only linux hosting.
+- they offer only Linux hosting.

 Siteground Review Verdict: Do I recommend them?